Pankisi Gorge crisis: Georgia's first operation in Pankisi and arrests of alleged Arab jihadists

 In mid-January, Georgia launched a police operation in the Pankisi area, and claimed to have arrested a number of drug traffickers.
 But two policemen were kidnapped and held for two days shortly afterward, raising doubts about the authorities' real level of control.
 Russia's defense minister Sergei Ivanov then chipped in, suggesting that Pankisi was turning into a "mini-Afghanistan," and raising the prospect of a joint Russian-Georgian operation to clear it out.
 Georgian officials immediately dismissed that notion, too, but said that Georgia was open to collaborating with the U.S.

 On 9 February, Georgia's Security Minister told the cabinet that a number of Jordanian and Saudi nationals had been arrested in the Pankisi Gorge, after plotting attacks in Russia.
 Two days later, U.S. charge d'affaires Philip Remler said that fighters from Afghanistan had arrived in Pankisi, and were in contact with Ibn al-Khattab, a Saudi Islamist who was leading fighters against Russia in Chechnya, and who had links to Bin Laden.

 Russia's Foreign Minister Igor Ivanov claimed on 15 February that Osama Bin Laden might be hiding in the Akhmeta Municipality, the administrative district that contained the Gorge.
-Georgian officials dismissed the claim.
+Georgian officials dismissed the claim, saying that it would not be possible to flee Afghanistan for Pankisi Gorge without crossing six countries and the Caspian Sea.